-It was at this time that he faced some difficult circumstances.
+It was at this time that life dealt him some difficult blows.
 His mother passed away and his father went into a coma and was hospitalised.
 Victor recalls; “Since I am the only boy, I had to take on a lot of responsibility.
 I had to take care of my sisters and my dad because at that time, he was in coma.
 Life was very hard and my younger sisters had to drop out of school because we could not afford to pay their fees, but they have hope that if all goes well and God works out a way for me, I will put them back in school” he says sadly.

 Amidst the challenges, Victor was still determined to improve his family’s situation and he enrolled at Michelangelo College of Creative Arts for a two-year Diploma in Art and Design.
 However, the course tuition was high and Victor was struggling to make the payments.
-That’s when he re-connected with Fields of Life team and as a result he was offered sponsorship to complete his further education.
+That’s when the Fields of Life team re-connected with Victor and offered him sponsorship to complete his further education.